Burlington English for Current Students

-Classes are taught on Monday and Wednesday or Tuesday and Thursday Evenings (September-May) from 6:00 to 9:00 pm in Southpointe High School located in the Jordan Academy of Technology and Careers (JATC) on the SLCC Jordan Campus.
-Students may enter at the beginning of any session, after attending an Orientation & Registration Session (see below).
-Tuition is $25 for each session and an optional $25 for the workbook for the year.
+Classes are taught on Monday and Wednesday or Tuesday and Thursday Evenings (September-May) from 5:30 to 8:30 pm in Southpointe High School located in the Jordan Academy of Technology and Careers (JATC) on the SLCC Jordan Campus.
+Students may enter at the beginning of any session, after registering online during the enrollment period.
+Tuition is $25 for each session and an optional $35 for the workbook for the year.
 If the student changes levels, a new workbook may be purchased at that time.

 Each session is approximately 12 weeks.